 Step 2: Click Yes if you are prompted with UAC (User Account Control) box.

 Step 3: Once the Command Prompt opened, type sfc /scannow and hit enter.
-This command scans integrity of protected system files and then repairs if problems found.
+This command scans the integrity of protected system files and then repairs if problems found.

 Step 4: The process may take a few minutes.
 Once done, you are good to close the Command Prompt.